-Positive Reinforcement vs Positive Punishment – Which Technique Is Better for Kids?
+Positive Reinforcement vs Positive Punishment – Which Is Effective?

 Kids can certainly be a handful.
-Every parent knows that although their kids might be the greatest blessing of their lives, at some point or the other, their patience has been tested to the limit.
-And that is completely okay, because kids learn as they grow and parents grow into the role of great parents only by trial and error, since it is also their first time.
-However, kids need to be taught from a young age that their actions have consequences, and they cannot be left unchecked.
-For a lot of parents, the question is whether to use the carrot and stick method, or if there are other methods that can help their children grow into mindful adults.
-Parents can also consider the possibilities of positive reinforcement and positive punishment for their children’s actions.
-Read our article to find out more about which method is better, and also about the pros and cons of each method.
+Every parent knows that although their kids might be the greatest blessing of their lives, at some point or another, their patience has been tested to the limit.
+And that is completely okay because kids learn as they grow, and parents grow into the role of great parents only by trial and error since it is also their first time.
+However, kids must be taught from a young age that their actions have consequences and cannot be left unchecked.

-Positive punishment is a method of behavior modification.
+Positive punishment is a method of behaviour modification.
 However, the term positive does not refer to something pleasant in this case.
-It is just a method of reprimanding wherein you make the child understand that their actions will have consequences, and this explanation helps to bring about a positive behavior modification.
+It is just a method of reprimanding wherein you make the child understand that their actions will have consequences, and this explanation helps to bring about a positive behaviour modification (1).
 Having said that, it is not a hard and fast rule, as each circumstance will require a different approach.
-Parents must guide their children towards alternate behavior as well, in order to cope with the situation.
+Parents must guide their children towards alternate behaviour as well, in order to cope with the situation.

-Positive punishment is when you add a certain consequence or element to the environment in order to dissuade your child from a certain type of behavior.
-The idea of positive punishment is to reduce or minimize the likelihood of a certain, unwanted behavior.
+Positive punishment is when you add a certain consequence or element to the environment in order to dissuade your child from a certain type of behaviour.
+The idea of positive punishment is to reduce or minimise the likelihood of a certain, unwanted behaviour (2).

 Examples of Positive Punishment